wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

+* FEATURE: Add the capability to handle BackupWordPress database zip backups (https://updraftplus.com/shop/importer/)
 * TWEAK: Detect select/poll lengthy timeouts when uploading to Dropbox, and prevent overlapping activity
+* TWEAK: Rename UpdraftPlus Dropbox class, to avoid clash with Ninja Forms upload add-on
+* TWEAK: In the free version, avoid unexpectedly changing the daily backup time when other settings are saved
+* FIX: Fix corner-case in URL search/replace when migrating a site that had WP in a different directory to the site home, and migration to a sub-directory of the original site.
+* FIX: Autobackup setting (https://updraftplus.com/shop/autobackup/) failed to save properly if turned off on first usage

 = 1.9.26 - 2014/09/22 =